kviderae/Teammate_Microservice/README.md

 - Use userId as a query parameter to access or manage a user's custom categories.
 - The microservice stores data IN MEMORY; restarting the service clears all data.

-If you have any issues integrating with this microservice, please contact me directly by Friday at 11:59 PM so we can resolve it before the sprint ends.
+If you have any issues integrating with this microservice, please contact me directly a day before the deadline so we can resolve it before the sprint ends.